whacked/org-js/README.md

 this generates `./org.js`, which can be directly included into a webpage for browser-based usage.

+To add e.g. a new converter, place your converter file into `org/converter`, and add a corresponding

+    `exportModule(require("./org/converter/newconverter.js"));`

+line to `lib/org.js` to include it into your build.

 Simple example of org -> HTML conversion
 ----------------------------------------